-If there is no free travel on the foot brake pedal, pressure builds up on the rear brake in the brake system.
+If there is no free travel on the foot brake lever, pressure builds up on the rear brake circuit.
 The rear brake can fail due to overheating.
-Adjust free travel on foot brake pedal according to specifications.
+Adjust free travel on foot brake lever according to specifications.

-- Disconnect spring 1. - Loosen nut 2 and with push rod 3, turn it back until you have maximum free play. - To adjust the basic position of the foot brake lever individually, loosen nut 4 and turn screw 5 accordingly.
+- Disconnect spring 1. - Loosen nut 2 and turn it back with push rod 3 until you have maximum free travel. - To adjust the basic position of the foot brake lever individually, loosen nut @ and turn screw 3 accordingly.